-APP will need to be calculated by an employer when a member is awarded ill-health retirement benefits or when an active member dies in service.
+The employer will need to calculate APP when a member is awarded ill-health retirement benefits or when an active member dies in service.
 The APP figure is calculated in the normal way but using the average of the pensionable pay for the three monthly or 12 weekly complete pay periods prior to the date of termination/ death.
 Any regular lump sums paid in the 12 months prior to the date of retirement or death must be added into the annual amount of APP.
 A lump sum is a regular lump sum if the employer determines there is an expectation that it would have been paid on a regular basis.